Stella has travelled widely throughout the Mediterranean and owns a holiday home there, so she has written extensively

 Within the ancient cobbled streets of the Medina, you can barter for souvenirs to your heart's content, returning home with excellent gifts at amazingly low prices.
 Weavers, jewellers, carpenters and other various craftsmen can be seen carrying out their crafts with intricate detail as the visitor walks past their individual shop fronts.
 With skills handed down through the centuries, they are likely to provide you with a unique souvenir of your holiday that you will cherish for a long time to come.

-The modern part of Tetouan boasts a huge Majane hypermarket which sells just about everything.
+The modern part of Tetouan boasts a huge Majane hypermarket that sells just about everything.
 There's a selection of shops and boutiques and pleasant gardens.

 Summer visitors to Tetouan will most likely stay in the nearby developments in and around Marina Smir.
 Recommended self-catering locations are to be found at Capo Negro which is only ten minutes away from Tetouan which boasts a magnificent golf course.
-Also worthy of a mention is the Jawhara Smir development which was recently featured on a UK TV programme as providing outstanding holiday accommodation.
-For those who prefer a hotel centred holiday, there is an opulent Barcelo Marina Smir at Tamuda Bay or the Kabila hotel which is slightly nearer to Tetouan.
+Also worthy of mention is the Jawhara Smir development which was recently featured on a UK TV programme as providing outstanding holiday accommodation.
+For those who prefer a hotel-centred holiday, there is an opulent Barcelo Marina Smir at Tamuda Bay or the Kabila hotel which is slightly nearer to Tetouan.

 Whether Tetouan is chosen as a holiday destination on its own or in combination with another location in Northern Morocco there is ample opportunity to enjoy a holiday to remember with such a wide choice of activities and day trips available in the immediate vicinity.